The Temporal API: JavaScript's Long-Awaited Solution to Date Handling

 Real-World Use Cases

-Let me show you how simple this actually is.
-Creating a date with Temporal:
+Let me show you how simple this is.
+Creating a date:

 const { Temporal } = require('@js-temporal/polyfill');